embodied-computation-group/Hierarchical-Interoception/README.md

 The `app & demo/BRMS demo.Rmd` provides a complete workflow for data simulation and analysis for both the HRDT and RRST, including:

 1. **Data simulation**:       Generate synthetic data with known parameters
-2. **Model specification**: Define the hierarchical psychometric function
+2. **Model specification**:   Define the hierarchical psychometric function in BRMS
 3. **Model fitting**:         Fit using BRMS with Stan backend
 4. **Model diagnostics**:     Check convergence and sampling quality
 5. **Model interpretation**:  Extract posterior distributions and credible intervals
 5. **Results reporting**:     Sample text showing how one could report the results in a scientific paper
 5. **Results visualization**: Generates a series of plots that can be added to a scientific manuscript to illustrate the results

 The code can easily be recycled to analyze your own data.